 How To Dye Easter Eggs – With Kool Aid!

 I was pleasantly surprised at just how well the Kool Aid dye got the job done.
 The finished eggs had good color intensity and even coverage and looked quite festive when they were all gathered together.
+Plus, it doesn’t cost much to buy an assortment of flavors to see what different colors you can make.
+And for not much effort (just dissolving a packet of Kool Aid in a cup of water) I was rewarded with some very nice colors indeed.

 How to color Easter Eggs with Kool Aid